harborphp/surveyor/README.md

 # Surveyor

-A simple to use DataMapper ORM for PHP.
+A DataMapper ORM for PHP that doesn't suck.